TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

   - This section is a continuation of the block colour and alternating imagery design pattern.
   - This image used a background image, which is a birdseye view of a football match.
 I specifically wanted an image like this to represent this section.
 It is a fantastic backdrop for what the children will be playing on during the training sessions.
   - Like the 'Prices' section, the information is to the point.
 Dates, location, time and age group are clearly seen.
-  - There is also a Google Map pinpoint the location of the training session for the user to plan how to get there.
+  - There is also a Google Map embedded, pinpointing the location of the training session for the user to plan how to get there.
   - Underneath there is a postal address with the the strong blue background.
 This was used to really show the information at hand, even if the user is glancing quickly.
 This was chosen to help the user find the address should they be travelling to the location for the first time.
 The address can be seen instantly, as we imagine stopping to input the information into a sat nav whilst driving can be a stressful situation!
   - For Mobile devices, the boxes stack vertically.